How to Avoid Injury in a Yoga Class

 - lead you into poses in an incremental, anatomically safe way

-- and create a space that encourages body acceptance and non-striving.
+- and create a space that encourages kindness, acceptance and non-striving.

-A safe class involves guiding the student into a greater awareness of their own internal experience.
+A safe class involves guiding the student into a greater awareness of their internal experience and intimacy with their own breath.
 This way, students will not go beyond their capacity and will be able to truly "listen to their body" as they practice.
+A safe class is one where the teacher is teaching yoga that fits the student's needs, not leading the student to conform to an idealized physical form.

 When going to a group yoga class, or practicing on your own, become a careful listener to your inner experience.
 How does your body feel?
 Where is your mind?
 Is it on your own experience or comparing yourself to others?
-Are you in a striving and competitive state of mind?
+Are you in a striving and competitive state of mind, trying to "get somewhere?"
 Are you distracted?
 Are you behaving in a compassionate way towards your body?
 Make sure you take enough rests if you need them, and go into your poses slowly and mindfully.
-Expanding your awareness and sense of compassion toward yourself is one of the best ways to avoid injury.
+Expanding your awareness and sense of compassion toward yourself is one of the best ways to avoid injury, in yoga and in other physical endeavors.